Henriqueperoni/MS4-Read-More-For-Less/TESTING.md

 - Verifield the the payment funcionality works with sucessfull payments works as desired by filling in the checkout form, adding 4242 4242 4242 4242 in the card number, add 12/24 into MM/YY and 123 into CVC.
 - Checked if the overlay animation while the form is been submited.
 - Checked if the checkout success template display the correct information.
+- Tested if the plan is deleted after in the end_date(one year after purchase).

 ### Profile
 - Checked if the default information is saved after a purchase and if it can be edited.